gaidardzhiev/sbpm/readme.md

 ```

 ## Advanced Capabilities
-Beyond basic source package management, SBPM offers robust support for complex build environments:
+Beyond basic source package management, `sbpm.sh` offers robust support for complex build environments:

 ### Native Compiler Bootstrapping
 `./sbpm get-bin native-compiler`
-- In environments that **do not have a C compiler toolchain preinstalled**, SBPM provides a critical bootstrapping mechanism via its `native-compiler` function.
+- In environments that **do not have a C compiler toolchain preinstalled**, `sbpm.sh` provides a critical bootstrapping mechanism via its `native-compiler` function.
 This is essential because:

 - A native compiler runs directly on the target system and produces optimized code for that platform.
 - Many minimal or embedded systems start without any compiler installed, making it impossible to build software from source without first obtaining a working compiler.